YawA13/spar_website/README.md

 # Spar Web Game

 Web game of the traditional ghanaian card game Spar based off my own family's rules.
-Online web based game that allows two players to play agaisnt each other in Spar in a realtime enviroment
+Online web based game that allows two players to play agaisnt each other in Spar in a realtime enviroment.

 ## Features
 - Online implementation of Spar